wongkokian/ClientBook/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The user input does not follow the format required.
+The given arguments are invalid.

     * 1a1.
 ClientBook shows an error message.

       Use case resumes at step 1.

 <br>